DragunWF/DragunWF/README.md

 # Welcome!

-Hallo, I'm DragonWF. ☄️

-**Description:** 💻
-- I'm just a programmer who's been actively trying to improve and code a lot recently.
+Hallo, I'm DragonWF.
+I'm just a programmer who's been actively trying to improve and code a lot recently.
 I plan on taking BSIT when I go to college.

-**Programming Languages:** 🔥
+**Programming Languages:** 💻
 - Python
 - JavaScript
 - C# *(Planning to learn)*